 - Lily’s plate is a salad like Anthony and a quesadilla like Joey.
 Boy does she want to be like her big bros!

 - And as for Michael?
 He gets what Mom gets.
 And most of it ends up on the floor and it’s washed down with a big gulp of milk.
 Seriously guys, if we owned a dairy cow Michael would be in 7th heaven!

 The moral of this post is this: don’t feel bad if I’m sharing a full-plated meal on Instagram or Facebook re: what my family is eating.
 Chances are I’m the only one eating it and someone else in the family is just having milk for dinner.
 My hope is that you do what I do, and just keep trying to serve family meals to the best of your ability.
 If that’s one night a week or every night a week, you do what works for you.
 We are all just trying to do our best right now.
-And for some of us that’s a bowl of cereal after working a long day AT HOME while homeschooling.
+And for some of us that’s a bowl of cereal after working a long day with or without kids.

 So tell me: do you deconstruct meals like I do for taco night?
 How does it work in your family?